 - Angled start - pulling away from behind another vehicle

-- Independent driving - Following a set of directions or a number of signs for a period of at least 10 minutes
+- Independent driving - Following a set of directions, a number of signs or a Sat Nav for a period of at least 20 minutes

-- Bay Park - reversing into a space in a car park
+- Bay Park Backwards - reversing into a space in the test centre car park

-- Show me Tell me - At the beginning of your test you will be asked 2 questions from a list of 19 regarding basic maintenance of the car and keeping it legal and safe on the road.
+- Show me Tell me - At the beginning of your test you will be asked 1 question from a list of 21 regarding basic maintenance of the car and keeping it legal and safe on the road.
 1 question requiring you to physically use one of the cars controls will be asked while driving along.
 (Failing these 2 questions CANNOT lead to a test failure unless you lose control of the car whilst doing so)

 With a little planning you can get on the road fairly cheaply.
 First of all, consider buying New, or Nearly New cars.
 You can spread the costs over a number of years then.
 They also come with no, or very little TAX.
 Newer cars are also cheaper to insure!
 Secondly stick to something with a small engine size for the first couple of years.
 Try to go no higher than a 1.4.
 Forget street-cred and go for a 5 door.
 And consider having a black box fitted to monitor your driving.
 It’s the cheapest way for most people and it shows that you're committed to driving with care.
 Very few have curfews so unless you intend on driving like a loon, get one fitted and save a couple hundred quid at least!

 All my students are given a progress record that is filled in after each lesson with the level that you have achieved in each area.
 With this you can see the areas that you still need to work on.
 On the reverse is also an Appointment Card so you can keep an eye on what lessons you have booked.

 If I have the space and you have the money, you can book as many sessions as you like.
 Either follow me on Twitter or Like me on Facebook to keep an eye on any cancellations I have.
 If I get any, I will put them up on those 2 places and its first come first have.